 Schedule (ET) and synopses from the TCM website:

 9:30 PM THE BAND’S VISIT (2007) An Egyptian police band gets lost in Israel.
-Dir.: Eran Kolirin Cast: Saleh Bakri, Khalifa Natour, Ronit Elkabetz.
+Director: Eran Kolirin Cast: Saleh Bakri, Khalifa Natour, Ronit Elkabetz.
 Color.
 87 mins Letterbox Format

 1:00 AM THE BATTLE OF ALGIERS (1967) Algiers revolts against the French Foreign Legion.
-Dir.: Gillo Pontecorvo Cast: Jean Martin, Yacef Saadi, Brahim Haggiag.
+Director: Gillo Pontecorvo Cast: Jean Martin, Yacef Saadi, Brahim Haggiag.
 Black and white.
 121 mins Letterbox Format